UBC-DSCI/introduction-to-datascience-python/source/inference.md

 ten undergraduate students across North America (the sample) and computed the proportion of those students who own an iPhone (the sample estimate).
 In that case, we might suspect that proportion is a reasonable estimate of the proportion of students who own an iPhone in the entire population.
-Figure {numref}`fig:11-population-vs-sample` illustrates this process.
+{numref}`fig:11-population-vs-sample` illustrates this process.
 In general, the process of using a sample to make a conclusion about the broader population from which it is taken is referred to as **statistical inference**.